- Follow the ‘Camino de Santiago’

 What you can expect

 Look forward to walking through the prettiest scenery along the 'Way of St James' as you follow the final stretch across the undulating Galician countryside.
-Walks each day will range between 20 and 30 kilometres over varied terrain with some steep up or downhill sections, therefore a good level of fitness is essential.
+Walks each day will range between 12 and 19 miles over varied terrain with some steep up or downhill sections, therefore a good level of fitness is essential.

 In the countryside, you’ll be following broad, packed-earth paths that are well sign posted, while in the villages and towns, the pavements are generally painted to show the way.
 This means you are free to set your own pace if you desire, taking time to enjoy the passing scenery or stopping for lunch or to explore for as long as you like in the village or towns en route, without the worry of keeping pace with the rest of the group.